Endless Travel Plans

 How many days should I spend in Hawaii with kids?

 7 days (6 nights) is optimal.
-Allows recovery from flight, 5 full activity days, and doesn't feel rushed.
+That allows recovery from the flight, 5 full activity days, and doesn't feel rushed.
 5 days minimum.
-10-14 days ideal if budget allows (visit 2 islands).
+10-14 days ideal if budget allows — that's enough to visit 2 islands.

 Is Hawaii expensive for families?